- Basic Course Information

 - Required Access Code: Online Students must purchase a MyMathLab Access Code.
 This code can be purchased stand alone or bundled with the textbook.

-- Other Policies, Procedures and important dates.
-Please refer to the WTC Catalog for the following:
+- Other Policies, Procedures and important dates: Please refer to the Western Texas College Catalog for the following:

 - Campus Calendar

 - How to drop a class

 - Withdrawal information